ldi-github/shirates-core/doc/markdown/in_action/creating_screen_nickname_file/using_appium_inspector.md

 ## Finding unique attribute(s)

-To identify screen, unique key information is required.
-You can use external editor.
+To identify screen element, unique key information is required.
+You can use external editor to examine.

-1. Capture the screen you want to inspect in Appium Inspect.
+1. Capture the screen you want to inspect in Appium Inspector.
 2. Click `Copy XML Source to Clipboard`.
    <br>![](../_images/copy_xml_source_to_clipboard.png)
 3. Open your favorite editor and paste it.
 Now you can search unique attribute(s).